sougata-github/react-three-fiber-basics/README.md

 });
 ```

-Drei is a companion library for React Three fibre.
+Drei is a companion library for React Three Fiber.